707 N. Broadway, Room 424

 Baltimore, MD 21205

-Dr. Mingyao Ying is an assistant professor in the Department of Neurology at Kennedy Krieger Institute and Johns Hopkins University School of Medicine.
+Dr. Mingyao Ying is an associate professor in the Department of Neurology at Kennedy Krieger Institute and The Johns Hopkins University School of Medicine.

 Dr. Ying received his Ph.D. degree from Fudan University in China for research on neurodegenerative diseases.
 He completed post-doctoral research on Parkinson’s disease with Dr. Ted Dawson at the Johns Hopkins University School of Medicine and most recently on transcriptional regulation of brain tumor stem cells with Dr. John Laterra at the Kennedy Krieger Institute.